Michal-J-Kanios/fateweaver_oracle/README.md

 ### Project is open source.
 Feel free to reflavour it to other TTRPG systems, as long as you give proper credit :)
 ![image](https://github.com/Michal-J-Kanios/fateweaver_oracle/assets/92123240/e1273696-638b-4f68-b0be-767e792268e6)

-## Your party just went somewhere you have no content for and you can't find...
+## Your adventure went off the rails and you can't find...
 - Any random encounter tables?
 - An NPC generator?
 - A settlement designer?